mohamedhhersi/mohamedhhersi/README.md

 - 🔭 I’m currently working on an article summarizer using the OpenAI model

-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning Next JS

 - 💬 Ask me about JavaScript, React